hollyschinsky/PouchDB-Sample/README.md

 from [here](https://unpkg.com/pouchdb-adapter-cordova-sqlite/dist/pouchdb.cordova-sqlite.js) and include it in your project under
 `www/lib/pouchdb`

-   Alternatively - use npm to install it...
+   Alternatively, use npm to install it...

     `$ npm install pouchdb-adapter-cordova-sqlite`